berghdavid/decoder/README.md

  - Pending: How many pending requests to allow before denying.
  - Max buffer size: Amount of bytes to allow to be parsed and sent.
  - Reuse port: Set to 1 when rerunning frequently to get past socket lingering time.
- - Forward url: Which address to send the decoded data to.
+ - Forward url: Which address to send the decoded data to, skip to disable forwarding.
+ - Api key: Whether to add api key to the end of the forwarding url.